-Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: Protect wildlife species and maintain suitable habitat conditions 1.
-Identify species that occur or historically occurred on the Slocan Lake property.
+Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: Protect wildlife species and maintain suitable habitat conditions Identify species that occur or historically occurred on the Slocan Lake property.
 Presence/absence of use by species representative of acquisition and management efforts is documented.
 2. Provide a diversity of habitats for the full range of wildlife species that are known to inhabit or may inhabit the property for any portion of the year and coordinate their management (Ecosystem restoration, access management, etc.).
 Habitat "gaps" have been identified and restoration efforts have been prioritized and/or implemented.
 3. Manage invasive species in a coordinated approach with local invasive plant councils.
 Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to IAPP in a coordinated approach.
 Goal 2: Access Management 1.
 Unauthorized access is restricted, while allowing authorized public use and enjoyment.
 Boundary fencelines/gates are maintained/installed and property boundary signage is kept current.
 Goal 3: Manage lands for conservation values, while minimizing risk and prioritizing public safety 1.
 Reduce tree density, increase tree age and size, and achieve species composition that falls within the historical range of variability Stand structure is modified, and the risk of un-introduced fire periodicity and intensity is reduced.
 Specifically around neighboring homesteads.

 2. Assess property for hazardous features to both wildlife and public.
 Hazardous features are assessed and removed as needed (i.e. danger trees, old wire fences, etc.).
-Goal 4: Identify and protect, and conserve archaeological sites 1.
+3. Develop an overarching plan to inform and guide management actions Develop a Management Direction Statement for the property Goal 4: Identify and protect, and conserve archaeological sites 1.
 Have an archaeological impact assessment and First nations consultation completed prior to any land management activities that may involve ground disturbance.
 Known and potential archaeological sites are identified, protected, and conserved.